 Can Ice Wine Go Bad?

-Yes, Ice Wine can go bad.
-Like any other wine, the exposure to oxygen in combination with high temperatures can cause it to spoil it over time.
+Yes, ice wine can go bad.
+Like any other wine, exposure to oxygen in combination with high temperatures can cause it to spoil over time.
 If it smells like vinegar, the chances are high that it isn’t drinkable anymore.